Trobolit/PermoCar/README.md

 * *[engine_mgmt](https://github.com/grammers/engine_mgmt):* Code (ROS node) that manages motor power (subscribes to controller input, encoder data, etc., and uses that in control loops)
 * *[lauch_permocar](https://github.com/Trobolit/launch_permocar):* Launchfile to properly start the permocar.
 * *[LMS1xx](https://github.com/grammers/LMS1xx):* lidar node
+* *[coll_detect](https://github.com/Oscarsandstrom/coll_detect):* Code (ROS node) that subscribes to the lidar node and checks the ranges array to detect incoming collisions and then publishes a boolean telling other subcribers if it's about to collide.

 ### Code not yet in node format